Israel’s startup ecosystem powers ahead, amid a year of change – TechCrunch

 And in 2020, Israeli companies made 121 funding deals on the Tel Aviv Stock Exchange and global capital markets, raising a total of $6.55 billion, compared to $1.95 billion raised in capital markets in Israel and abroad in 2019, as IPOs became an attractive exit alternative.

-However, early-round investments (Seed + A Rounds) slowed due to pandemic uncertainty, but picked-up again towards the end of the year.
-As in other countries in ‘Covid 2020’, VC tended to focus on existing portfolio companies.
+However, early-round investments (seed and A rounds) slowed due to pandemic uncertainty, but picked up again toward the end of the year.
+As in other countries in “COVID 2020”, VC tended to focus on existing portfolio companies.

-Covid brought unexpected upsides: Israeli startups, usually facing longs flight to Europe or the US to raise larger rounds of funding, suddenly found that Zoom was bringing investors to them.
+COVID brought unexpected upsides: Israeli startups, usually facing longs flight to Europe or the U.S. to raise larger rounds of funding, suddenly found that Zoom was bringing investors to them.

-Israeli startups adapted extremely well in the Covid era and that doesn’t look like changing.
-Startup Snapshot found that 55% startups profiled had changed (or considered changing) their product due to Covid-19.
-Meanwhile, remote-working – which comes naturally to Israeli entrepreneurs – is ‘flattening’ the world, giving a great advantage to normally distant startup ecosystems like Israel’s.
+Israeli startups adapted extremely well in the COVID era, and that doesn’t look like it’s changing.
+Startup Snapshot found that 55% of startups profiled had changed (or considered changing) their product due to COVID-19.
+Meanwhile, remote-working — which comes naturally to Israeli entrepreneurs — is “flattening” the world, giving a great advantage to normally distant startup ecosystems like Israel’s.

 Via Transportation raised $400 million in Q1.
 Next Insurance raised $250 million in Q3.
 Seven exit transactions with over the $500 million mark happened in Q1-Q3/2020, compared to 10 for all of 2019.
 These included Checkmarx for $1.1 billion and Moovit, also for a billion.

-There are three main hubs for the Israeli tech scene, in order of size: Tel Aviv, Herzliya and Jerusalem.
+There are three main hubs for the Israeli tech scene (in order of size): Tel Aviv, Herzliya and Jerusalem.

 Jerusalem’s economy and therefore startup scene suffered after the second Intifada (the Palestinian uprising that began in late September 2000 and ended around 2005).
 But today the city is far more stable, and is therefore attracting an increasing number of startups.
 And let’s not forget visual recognition company Mobileye, now worth $9.11 billion (£7 billion), came from Jerusalem.

-Israel’s government is very supportive of it’s high-tech economy.
+Israel’s government is very supportive of its high-tech economy.
 When it noticed seed-stage startups were flagging, the Israel Innovation Authority (IIA) announced the launch of a new funding program to help seed-stage and early-stage startups, earmarking NIS 80 million ($25 million) for the project.

-This will offer participating companies grants worth 40 percent of an investment round up to $1.1 million and 50 percent of a total investment round for startups in the country or whose founders come from under-represented communities – Arab-Israeli, ultra-Orthodox, and women – in the high-tech industry.
+This will offer participating companies grants worth 40% of an investment round up to $1.1 million and 50% of a total investment round for startups in the country or whose founders come from under-represented communities — Arab Israeli, ultra-Orthodox and women — in the high-tech industry.

 Investments in Israeli seed-stage startups decreased both absolutely and as a percentage of total investments in Israeli startups (to 6% from 11%).
 However, the decline may also be a function of large tech firms setting up incubation hubs to cut up and absorb talent.